bparanj/crystal/electronics/outline.md

 Explain how SCRs and triacs are used for phase angle control.
 Describe the basic principles of a relaxation oscillator.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 This module covers common base, common collector and common-emitter amplifiers.
 In addition, the student is introduced to the effect of AC signals on amplifiers, FET amplifiers and multistage amplifiers.
 The student will also learn the differences between Class A, B, and C amplifiers and their applications in industry.
 Emphasis is placed on design, problem solving, and troubleshooting of amplifier circuits.

 Learning Outcomes: